The 16 best places to go on vacation with a baby or toddler

 RELATED: How two families traveled the world with kids — and how you can, too

-More great options: Carnival Breeze; Royal Caribbean's Allure and Oasis of the Seas; NCL's Nickelodeon All-Access Cruises

-Theme parks
+Amusement parks

-With their tot-tested appeal, Disney World (check out the New Fantasyland!), Disneyland (don't miss the new Cars Land in Disney California Adventure) and Legoland (now in Florida as well as California) are often seen as the standard bearers.
+With their tot-tested appeal, Disney World, Disneyland and Legoland (now in Florida as well as California) are often seen as the standard bearers.
 Families visiting Universal Orlando's Wizarding World of Harry Potter can stop at Seuss Landing for tot-friendly rides.
-At the nearby Nickelodeon Suites Resort, complete with Nick Jr. characters and a little kids' spa, kids under 3 eat free.

 Where to go: Langhorne, Pennsylvania

-Note: Editor's Note: Since this article was published, KeyLime Cove has closed.
-The writer recommends Noah's Ark Water Park in the Wisconsin Dells or one of the many Great Wolf Lodge locations instead.
-Editor's Note: Since this article was published, The Williamsville Inn has closed.
-The writer recommends checking out the family-friendly listings at BnBFinder.com for other great options.